Last Updated on July 13, 2021

 What Is A Single Family Home?

 A duplex is a property on a single lot with two distinct living spaces, however, Edmontonians refer to semi-detached homes (separate owners and lots, connected through on common wall and built side-by-side) as Duplexes – from the French word deux, which means we too, call them duplexes!
+Duplex house plans include two-storey, split-level, and bungalow options and they can be fee-simple, meaning you have to look after the yard maintenance or they can be condominiums, meaning a property management company takes care of the exterior yard maintenance.
+In Edmonton, generally speaking, duplexes that are bungalows with condo fees are typically 40+ or 50+ communities.

-Single Family Home vs. Duplex (Semi-Detached Home)
+Single Family Home versus Duplex

 So, how do single-family homes and duplexes vary, and which one’s the better choice for you, your family and your lifestyle?